Are You Ready To Declutter Your Home and Your Life?

 Have you ever tried cleaning your entire house in one day?
 Yea, me neither…

-If you have, I bet it was beyond exhausting or you didn’t manage to finish.
+If you have, I bet it was exhausting, or you didn’t finish.
 The same goes for decluttering.

-Try to declutter your home for 2 hours then stop and bask in your glory.
-Spend the rest of the day admiring what you accomplished and start again tomorrow.
+Try to declutter your home for 2 hours, then stop and bask in your glory.
+Spend the rest of the day admiring your accomplishments, and start again tomorrow.

 How To Get Rid Of Clutter

 So you’re planning to declutter your house starting tomorrow.
-What are you going to do with all of the extra stuff you don’t need?
+What will you do with all of the extra stuff you don’t need?
 Here are a few options for getting rid of your junk.

-Recycle: When I went through my pantry recently I probably had 8 or 9 glass flower vases.
+When I went through my pantry recently, I probably had 8 or 9 glass flower vases.
 They all went straight to my recycling bin and freed up so much space on the floor.
-Do you have any unneeded glassware, boxes or other recyclables?
+Do you have any unneeded glassware, boxes, or other recyclables?
 If so, bring them to the nearest recycling bin.

-Donate: If you have items that aren’t worn, donate them.
-The Salvation Army is a great place to bring gently used clothes and other household items.
-If you want to get rid of clothes or household items ASAP, most towns have a Goodwill.
+If you have items that aren’t worn, donate them.
+The Salvation Army is great for bringing gently used clothes and other household items.
+If you want to get rid of clothes or household items ASAP, most towns have Goodwill.

-Facebook: There are so many different ways to sell used clothing and household itemsonline, however, Facebook garage sale sites are my all-time favorite.
-If you’re looking to declutter and make some extra money, give your town’s Facebook garage sale site a try.
+Facebook: There are many ways to sell used clothing and household items online; however, Facebook garage sale sites are my all-time favorite.
+If you want to declutter and make some extra money, try your town’s Facebook garage site or Facebook Marketplace.

 Ready to organize room by room?
-Enjoy these tips for getting rid of unnecessary clutter in different areas of your home.
+Enjoy these tips for eliminating unnecessary clutter in different areas of your home.

 Where To Start: